emtee40/SurvivalManual-wiki/Apps.md

 Install PDF or eBook readers - and download some books or manuals.

-[Document Viewer](https://f-droid.org/repository/browse/?fdfilter=document+viewer&fdid=org.sufficientlysecure.viewer) is a libre app available from F-Droid.org to read PDF (and also OpenXPS format, ComicBook format CBZ, FictionBook format FB…).
+[Document Viewer](https://github.com/PrivacyApps/document-viewer) is a libre app available from F-Droid.org to read PDF (and also OpenXPS format, ComicBook format CBZ, FictionBook format FB…).

-[CoolReader](https://f-droid.org/repository/browse/?fdfilter=coolreader&fdid=org.coolreader) is a libre app available from F-Droid.org to read ePub books (and also : FB2, TXT, RTF, TCR, HTML and CHM formats).

 Every phone is equipped with enough storage memory to hold thousands of text books, and many are already in the public domain.
 The [Gutenberg Project](https://www.gutenberg.org/) has already gathered over 56,000 of them for instance, and there's a top 100 selection to help you make your choice.